Ilka Kressner

 Awards

 I was a Visiting Scholar at the Department of Comparative Literature at Harvard University.
 My research has received the support of an NEH Humanities Summer Stipend; Individual Development Awards (College of Arts and Sciences, University at Albany), Faculty Research Awards (FRAP-B, University at Albany), a Dr. Nuala McGann Drescher Award (semester-long leave, NYS/UUP Joint Labor-Management Committees), and a Conversations in the Disciplines Grant (The State University of New York, SUNY Central).
-In the summer of 2024, I will be a fellow at UTulsa’s Second Book Institute.
+In the summer of 2024, I was a fellow at UTulsa’s Second Book Institute.

 Teaching